Yoast/developer/docs/customization/apis/surfaces-api.md

 ## Access to our helpers

 Sometimes you need more than just the raw SEO data of a page.
 For instance, you need to know whether the current post type should be indexable at all.
-Well, our <code>post_type</code> helper can help with that:
+Well, our `post_type` helper can help with that:

 ```php
 YoastSEO()->helpers->post_type->is_indexable( get_post_type() );